 This Dingle attraction has stood atop the cliffs of Crow Rock since 1885 and should be added to your list of things to do near Dingle.
 While no lighthouse keeper resides in the picturesque building today, it still protects boats entering Dingle Harbor from capsizing.

-To see this lighthouse for yourself, you can take a scenic 45-minute walk along the shoreline – the trail starts in town at Moran’s Service Station on Mail Road.
-Along the way, you’ll have panoramic views of the ocean to your right and rolling green fields to the left.
+You can take a scenic 45-minute walk along the shoreline to see this lighthouse for yourself – the trail starts in town at Moran’s Service Station on Mail Road.
+You’ll have panoramic views of the ocean to your right and rolling green fields to the left.

 There’s also abundant flora and fauna to spot along the walk, as well as the ruins of Hussey’s Folly.
 This tower was constructed during the late 1800s, mainly to provide work to the unemployed during the Great Famine.